Tame Grand County

 Hiking boots

-Hiking boots are by far one of the most important pieces of gear for a hiker.
-Waterproof hiking shoes are best.
+Hiking boots are the most vital gear for any hiker, with waterproof hiking shoes being the best.

 Clothing